Reviews You Can Rely On

 Hard to use on a keychain

-If you plan to use a super slim and portable thumbnail-style drive, the Samsung Fit Plus 128GB is sure to please.
+If you need a super slim and portable thumbnail-style drive, the Samsung Fit Plus 128GB is sure to please.
 Despite its small stature, it was one of the fastest drives we tested, writing our 5GB testing folder in less than 4 minutes.
 Perhaps more importantly, its read speeds are phenomenal — it read that same folder in a mere 41 seconds.
 This makes it the perfect tiny drive to use as a secondary storage option for your laptop, allowing you to access all of its files with nary a lag.
 Plus, it provides all this impressive performance at a relatively average price.

-The one thing we wish was slightly different about the Samsung Fit Plus 128GB is the keychain attachment point.
+The one aspect we wish was slightly different is the design of the keychain attachment point.
 It is slim enough that most keyrings get clamped down, forcing the drive to sit at a 90˚ angle.
-This negates this drive's small footprint and makes it very difficult to use without removing it from the keyring.
-A lanyard would help fix this problem, but we found even thin lanyards difficult to thread.
-We wish it were easier to attach this drive to something since its small size makes it easy to lose.
-Still, the Samsung Fit Plus 128GB is the best option we've found for fans of extreme portability of super tiny thumbnail drives.
+This negates the small footprint and makes it very difficult to use without removing it from the keyring.
+A lanyard would mitigate this problem, yet we found even thin lanyards hard to thread.
+We wish it were easier to attach this drive to an object since its small size makes it easier to lose.
+Still, we feel the Samsung Fit Plus 128GB is the best option for fans of the extreme portability of super tiny thumbnail drives.

 Max write/read speeds: 20/34 MB/s | Available sizes (GB): 16, 32, 64, 128, 256